Deprivation of Citizenship

 However, what is notable here is that the burden of proof that a person has poor chances of acquiring another nationality is on the appellant.
 An appellant is a person who was deprived of British citizenship.

-Before making a deprivation order the decision-maker is under a legal obligation to give written notice to the person against whom the order was made.
+Before making a deprivation order the decision-maker should give written notice.
 In this notice, the decision-maker needs to explain his reason for making such an order.
 In this notice, he also needs to inform the person of his appeal rights.

 If an Appellant chooses to exercise to his right to appeal against the decision, the Tribunal can allow an appeal only if the Secretary of State’s decision will violate the Human Rights Act 1998.